VolkovLabs/business-forms/README.md

 ## Dashboard Variables

-Dashboard variables will be replaced automatically in:
+Dashboard and Global variables will be replaced automatically in:

 - URL for Initial and Update requests
 - Header Parameters' values
 - Request body, which contains elements' values

+You can find [global built-in variables](https://grafana.com/docs/grafana/latest/variables/variable-types/global-variables/) in the Grafana documentation.

 ## Dynamic form elements